 After weeks of scouring the city for the perfect cup of double espresso and the instrument it was made in, I was able to trace a certain one in the east end back to this presentation center, which is what brought me here in the first place.
 I’m not into fast cars or gadgets or fast gadgets, but I knew this machine would make me want to change my life, be a better person.
 It costs more than my last car (which was slow, by the way), but it captures the look I want at Seoul Food Co.
 Oh, and it’s dummy-proof (ie. automatic) so I will be able to make you a great espresso when you order one.

 Finally, because I envisioned Seoul Food Co. to be all about good food/healthy food, I wondered what would really send that message across to our customers.
 Then, suddenly, across the crowded room, I saw her.
-She was by herself, minding her own business, and I could swear Tom Waits’ I hope that I don’t Fall In Love With You was playing out of some open car window.
+She was by herself, minding her own business, and I could swear Tom Waits’ was playing out of some open car window.
 This is what she looked like.
 A orange juicer for the 21st century, dressed to the nines.
 It will kick back on the countertop, beside the sexy espresso machine, and do what it was meant to do: make the sexy espresso machine feel even sexier by just being in its vicinity.

 Oh, and the colour is uniform, don’t you think?
 Blends perfectly with the walls.